KeyValueSoftwareSystems/react-inline-avatars/README.md

 ```

-- `Avatar` - overrides the avatar (user image) style
+- `Avatar` - Overrides the avatar (user image) style
-- `Name` - overrides the user name style
+- `Name` - Overrides the user name style
-- `ExtraCount` - overrides the style of additional count displayed at last bubble
+- `ExtraCount` - Overrides the style of additional count displayed at last bubble